chrisk5566/Reddit_Gold_Sentiment_Analysis/README.md

 ## Remarks

-- `sentiment_analysis.ipynb` contains the complete code used for the thesis research.
+- `sentiment_analysis.ipynb` contains the full code used for the original research and complete sentiment analysis pipeline.
+The notebook has already been executed and includes the generated     outputs, allowing users to inspect the methodology and results without re-running the full analysis.
 - `test_sentiment_analysis.ipynb` is intended for demonstration and reproducibility purposes and operates on a reduced dataset.
 - The full `raw_gold_sentiment_data.csv` dataset is substantially larger than the demonstration sample and was used for the final empirical analysis.
 - `academic_torrents_data_extraction.ipynb` contains the extraction procedure for Reddit data stored in `.zst` format.